qkost/raiders-of-the-lost-dice/Session Notes/Session 14 - Old Friends.md

 ## Recap

 Welcome friends back to the world of Exandria!
-Last we left off our adventurers had an intense showdown with [[Tato]]'s longtime mentor and leader of the *Sanctuary of the Draconic Protector*, [[Abbot Bok]].
+Last we left off our adventurers had an intense showdown with [[Tato]]'s longtime mentor and leader of the *Sanctuary of the Draconic Protector*, [[Abbot Bok (Shimmerwing)]].
 You fought across the boughs of a great tree trading many blows as his fists froze Tato and Kelward into unconsciousness.
 At the last possible moment, [[Ember]] cast a spell to put the master Monk to sleep and ending the fight.

 After some shenanigans with a Fog Cloud spell attempting to prank the sleeping Abbot, a huge imposing form rose from the mists and you saw before you a massive silver dragon.
 The Abbot introduced his true from as Golos-bok'eir "Shimmerwing" and he provided you some wisdom in your quest, some helpful arcane items, and a flute made from his own scale that you can summon him a single time in a moment of great need.